-In 2008, the NSG agreed to exempt India from its requirement that recipient countries have in place comprehensive IAEA safeguards covering all nuclear activities.
-The United States pressed for the exemption for three years to allow nuclear trade with India, and some NSG members were reluctant to agree to such a rule reversal.
-The waiver commits each NSG member to regularly inform the group of certain “approved transfers” to India and invites each country to share information on their bilateral nuclear cooperation agreements with India.
+In 2008, the NSG agreed to exempt India from its requirement that recipient countries must have comprehensive IAEA safeguards covering all nuclear activities.
+The United States pressed for a three-year exemption to allow nuclear trade with India, but some NSG members were reluctant to agree to such a reversal.
+The waiver commits each NSG member to regularly inform the group of approved transfers to India and invites each country to share information on their bilateral nuclear cooperation agreements with India.

-Organization: NSG members periodically review the Guidelines to add new items that pose proliferation risks or to eliminate goods that no longer require special trade controls.
+As part of the organization, NSG members periodically review the Guidelines to add new items that pose proliferation risks or to eliminate goods that no longer require special trade controls.
 An annual plenary, which is chaired on a rotating basis among members, is held to discuss the regime's operation, including possible changes to the Guidelines.
 All NSG decisions are made by consensus.
-Members also participate in regular meetings of separate standing bodies-known as the Dual-Use Consultations and the Joint Information Exchange—devoted to reviewing Part II of the Guidelines and exchanging information.
+Members also participate in regular meetings of separate standing bodies—the Dual-Use Consultations and the Joint Information Exchange—devoted to reviewing Part II of the Guidelines and exchanging pertinent information.

-The Permanent Mission of Japan in Vienna serves as the NSG point of contact.
-It distributes NSG documents, schedules meetings, and assists with other administrative work.
+The Permanent Mission of Japan to the International Organisations in Vienna serves as the NSG point of contact.
+It receives and distributes NSG documents, schedules meetings, and assists with other administrative work.

 Any state that conducts exports appearing on the Guidelines may apply for NSG membership.
-A potential member is evaluated on its proliferation record, adherence to international nonproliferation treaties and agreements, and national export controls.
-All existing members must approve an applicant for it to join the regime.
+A potential member is evaluated on its proliferation record for national export controls and adherence to international nonproliferation treaties and agreements.
+All existing members must approve an applicant for admittance to the regime.
 There are several countries with nuclear programs outside the NSG, most notably India, Israel, Pakistan, and North Korea.